-Length is equal to d + n + m

-ControlMessage is a tuple passed using the external format of Erlang.
+Length is equal to 1 + n + m Type is: 112 - pass through ControlMsg is a tuple passed using the external format of Erlang.
 Message is the message sent to another node using the '!' (in external format).
-Note that Message is only passed in combination with a ControlMessage encoding a send ('!').
+But, Message is only passed in combination with a ControlMsg encoding a send ('!').